Current NFC Administration and Fellows

 Administration

-Bob Davidson is Professor of Spanish and Catalan Studies at the University of Toronto.
-He is the author of Jazz Age Barcelona (U of Toronto Press, 2009; shortlisted for the Canada Prize in the Humanities) and The Hotel: Occupied Space (U of Toronto Press, 2018).
-His current work includes a study of material culture and early 20th-century Spanish and Catalan narrative (By and About Things) and a new research project entitled The Scent of Spain: Fragrance, Odour and Culture that considers key fragrances and scents that contributed to the Spanish olfactory environment from the beginning of the modern fragrance industry in the country to the early 2000s.
+Bob Davidson, Mary Rowell Jackman Professor of Humanities at the University of Toronto’s Victoria College and faculty at the Culinaria Research Centre, specializes in the study of food, drink, and hospitality.
+He is the author of Jazz Age Barcelona (U of Toronto Press; shortlisted for the Canada Prize in the Humanities) and The Hotel: Occupied Space (U of Toronto Press).
+His latest project, The Scent of Spain: Fragrance, Odour and Culture, looks at key fragrances and smells that were part of Spain’s modern experience

 He is the founder and co-editor of UTP’s Toronto Iberic book series and has published work on different aspects of the Castilian and Catalan avant-gardes, cultural theory and film.
-In addition to directing the NFC, Prof. Davidson currently serves as Chair of the Manuscript Review Committee of University of Toronto Press.
-He takes his martini with a little extra vermouth and an olive.
+In addition to directing the Northrop Frye Centre, Prof. Davidson currently serves as Chair of the Manuscript Review Committee of University of Toronto Press.
+He takes his martini with a little extra vermouth and both an olive and a twist.

 Email: robert.davidson@utoronto.ca